EranPer/Data-Mining-project/README.md

 ```bash
 Usage: coronavirus_2.0.py update_times.txt countries.txt
 ```
+The default values, when running the code without arguments, will result in fetching all of the countries.

 ## DISCLAIMER
 We use this information of the Coronavirus cases from the worldometers website for learning purposes only!